pippinlee/pippinlee/_posts/2014-12-14-Command-Line-News-Headlines.md

 ![cli](https://camo.githubusercontent.com/4f4886778578cabc1d52a45cc3ffb7a5f2032d57/687474703a2f2f6769616e742e6766796361742e636f6d2f506c656173696e67496c6c66617465644879646174696474617065776f726d2e676966)
 _[github.com/pippinlee/news-cli](https://github.com/pippinlee/news-cli)_

-Try it: `npm install get-healines -g` (or without -g flag)
+Try it: `npm install get-headlines -g` (or without -g global flag)

-Most projects I start come from a question, or a few.
+Most projects I build come from a question, or a few.
 While part of the excuse of doing this project was to get more familiar with working with node and scraping data, I also wanted to help answer these questions:

-* what tools can we build to make people more aware of the world around them?
+* What tools can we build to make people more aware of the world around them?
-* what information would be helpful to give a reader to fill in their gaps of awareness?
+* What info would be helpful to give a reader to fill in their gaps of awareness?
-* what information exists already that we can use?
+* What info exists already that we can use?

 ### Ask, then build